gsaurer/ha-ems/README.md

 ## Surplus go-e ECO

-This is only usefull for go-e charger owners that want to use the ECO mode.
-It publishes the avaialbe power over mqtt to the go-e charger.
+This is only useful for go-e charger owners that want to use the ECO mode.
+It publishes the available power over mqtt to the go-e charger.
 For this the [home-assistant-goecharger-mqtt Extension](https://github.com/syssi/homeassistant-goecharger-mqtt) is needed.
-As the charger is not really taking those values into account it's a nice to have but not neccesary.
+As the charger is not really taking those values into account it's a nice to have but not necessary.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fraw.githubusercontent.com%2Fgsaurer%2Fha-ems%2Fmain%2Fblueprints%2FEMS-Car-Charging-Surplus-go-e-ECO.yaml)